PO Box 9021, Wilmington, DE 19809, USA

 Family KINOSTERNIDAE (Mud & Musk Turtles)

-81. White-lipped Mud Turtle (S) ______ yp (also called White-faced Mud Turtle) (in the southern half of Quintana Roo & south Campeche)
+83. White-lipped Mud Turtle (S) ______ yp (in the southern half of Quintana Roo & southern Campeche)

 Kinosternon leucostomum